Railway air brake: Limitations

 Another solution to loss of brake pressure is the two-pipe system, fitted on most locomotive-hauled passenger stock and many freight wagons.
 In addition to the traditional brake pipe, this enhancement adds the main reservoir pipe, which is continuously charged with air directly from the locomotive's main reservoir.
-The main reservoir is where the locomotive's air compressor output is stored and is ultimately the source of compressed air for all connected systems.
+The main reservoir stores the output of the locomotive's air compressor and is ultimately the source of compressed air for all connected systems.

 Since the main reservoir pipe is kept constantly pressurized by the locomotive, the car reservoirs can be charged independently of the brake pipe, this being accomplished via a check valve to prevent backfeeding into the pipe.
-This arrangement helps to reduce the above-described pressure loss problems, and also reduces the time required for the brakes to release, since the brake pipe only has to recharge itself.
+This arrangement helps reduce the above-described pressure loss problems and also reduces the time required for the brakes to release, since the brake pipe only needs to recharge.

-Main reservoir pipe pressure can also be used to supply air for auxiliary systems such as pneumatic door operators or air suspension.
-Nearly all passenger trains (all in the UK and USA), and many freights, now have the two-pipe system.
+The main reservoir pipe pressure can also be used to supply air to auxiliary systems, such as pneumatic door operators or air suspension.
+Nearly all passenger trains (in the UK and USA) and many freight trains now have the two-pipe system.